r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>The definition opens with the word <code>def</code>, which is followed by the name of the function and a parenthesized list of parameter names.
-The <a href="../../gloss.html#function-body">body</a> of the function—the statements that are executed when it runs—is indented below the definition line, typically by four spaces.</p>
+<p>The definition opens with the word <code>def</code>,
+which is followed by the name of the function and a parenthesized list of parameter names.
+The <a href="../../gloss.html#function-body">body</a> of the function&mdash;the
+statements that are executed when it runs&mdash;is indented below the definition line, typically by four spaces.</p>
-<p>When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
-Inside the function, we use a <a href="../../gloss.html#return-statement">return statement</a> to send a result back to whoever asked for it.</p>
+<p>When we call the function,
+the values we pass to it are assigned to those variables so that we can use them inside the function.
+Inside the function,
+we use a <a href="../../gloss.html#return-statement">return statement</a> to send a result back to whoever asked for it.</p>
-<p>Let's try running our function.
+<p>Let&#39;s try running our function.
 Calling our own function is no different from calling any other function:</p>
 </div>